codreal-yt/major_project_in_nem/README.md

 - 5. CKEditor 4

-### Finally We Covered All Most of Concepts In NodeJS in Single Project
+### Finally We Covered Most Of The Concepts In NodeJS In Single Project

 (If getting any error, Ping me in Youtube channel comment box)